Skip to main content

 • The instructor is encouraged to report student progress to the full-time music faculty member in charge of the Performance Class section in which the student is enrolled.

-• Major study (MUS 151-153, MUS 161, MUS 162, MUS 261 and MUS 262) requires an hour lesson each week and two hours of practice/applied study each day.
+• Lessons in the primary area of study (MUS 150, MUS 151, MUS 152, MUS 153, MUS 161, MUS 162, MUS 261, and MUS 262) requires an hour lesson each week.

-• Minor study (MUS 141, MUS 142, MUS 143, MUS 144, MUS 243, and MUS 244,) requires a half hour lesson each week and one hour of practice/applied study each day.
+• Lessons in the secondary area of study (MUS 140, MUS 141, MUS 142, MUS 143, MUS 144, MUS 243, and MUS 244,) requires a half hour lesson each week and a minimum of one hour of practice/applied study each day.

 • The applied instructor will choose literature for study during each semester which is appropriate to the applied music level in which the student is enrolled.
+Refer to applied rubrics for each level for more information.

-• Literature performed in class must be material the student is currently studying in applied lessons.
+• Literature performed in class must be material the student is currently studying in applied lessons

 • Students who do not pass their jury will be required to repeat the current level of applied study.